 ANNEX I DNSH Checklist

-ANNEX III Specific conditions applicable to compliance with the climate change mitigation objective of the DNSH principle in the Recovery and Resilience Facility (RRF) regarding measures for the production of electricity and/or heat from natural gas and related transmission/transport and distribution infrastructures
+ANNEX III Specific conditions applicable to compliance with the climate change mitigation objective of the DNSH principle in the Recovery and Recovery Facility resilience (RRF) regarding measures for the production of electricity and/or heat from natural gas and the related transmission/transport and distribution infrastructures

-ANNEX IV Example evaluation simulations in light of the DNSH principle.
+ANNEX IV Exemplary evaluation simulations in light of the DNSH principle.

 With this initiative, the European Union reiterates its commitment to ensuring that recovery strategies not only foster economic growth, but do so in a sustainable and environmentally friendly way.
 Companies are therefore encouraged to seriously consider environmental sustainability in their planning and strategy, in order to meet EU environmental objectives and ensure a greener future.